w180112/libepoll/README.md

 Git clone this repository

 	# git clone https://github.com/w180112/libepoll.git
+	# cd libepoll && git submodule update --init --recursive

-Use GNU build system to generate configure file and makefile to compile dependency library
+First time we need to use GNU build system to generate configure file and makefile

-	# cd libepoll/lib/libutil && git submodule update --init --recursive
-	# autoreconf --install
-	# ./configure && make
+	# make init

-Use the same way to compile libepoll
+Then make to compile all the dependency library, libepoll and the examples

-	# cd ../../src
-	# autoreconf --install
-	# ./configure
 	# make

-Then you can find there is a static library in the same directory.

-There is a eample usage in example folder, just type following to compile

-	# gcc epoll-server-example.c -I../src -I../lib/libutil -L../src -lepoll -L../lib/libutil -lutil -lpthread -o epoll

 To remove the binary files